yassfix/Symtomi-Voice-Health-Tracking/README.md

 <div align="center">

-# 🌿 Gut Health Tracker
+#   Health Tracker

-**Turn daily gut symptoms into structured data, so the patterns hiding behind them can finally be found.**
+**Turn symptoms into structured data, so the patterns hiding behind them can finally be found.**

-A mobile-first tracker that captures what you eat, how you feel, and everything around it: stress, sleep, meal size, timing, environment.
-Built for people with celiac disease, SIBO, IBS, or gut symptoms that nobody has explained yet.
+A mobile-first tracker that captures what you eat, how you feel, and everything around it: stress, sleep, meal size, timing, environment

 <br>